What is Probate?

 But what does that mean in a practical sense?

-As an executor, you may be informed by the deceased’s bank or another institution that the deceased’s funds cannot be released until you secure ‘Probate.’
+As an executor, you may face challenges with accessing the deceased’s funds.
+Likely, their bank or another institution that the deceased’s funds cannot be released until you secure “Probate”.
 However, they typically don’t provide much further guidance apart from recommending you consult with a lawyer.

 The following are key elements involved in the Alberta probate process: